Scoyou/report-mailer-state-machine/README.md

    - Ensure SQL files exist at the specified locations
    - If transporting via SFTP, ensure SFTP directory exists on target server

+4. **Error: Runtime exited with error: signal: killed"**
+   - This generally means that the Lambda is out of memory.
+Try increasing memory then running the report again.

 ### Debugging

 1. Enable detailed CloudWatch logging for Lambda functions